sriharshapy/Team-Anonymous-BTS/README.md

 ### Run the program
-After completing the above process give the location of the video as the inputfile.
+After completing the above process give the location of the video as the inputfile in the app.py.
 ```
     python app.py
 ```